 There's no mistaking that "Cyrano" is among the year's best films...that year being 2021.
 Despite it's late February 2022 release, "Cyrano" was considered as a 2021 movie, which led it to garner some awards, like being named the overall Best Picture winner by the Detroit Film Critics Society...our group also named its star Peter Dinklage as Best Actor.

+It's finally arriving in theaters, and I urge you to consider seeing it on the big-screen.
 It's more than a challenging task to remake a movie that is already known to be a classic, but if anyone can pull it off, it's Steven Spielberg.

 The iconic musical "West Side Story" was the highest-grossing film of 1961, earning 12 Oscar nominations (winning 11 of them including Best Picture), and set a new standard for what the movie musical could be.
 The good news is that any fans of the original will most likely love what Spielberg has done, creating a splendid cinematic doppleganger while maintaining much of the 1961 film's charm, not to mention its rough - or what could be considered to be "outdated" - edges.
 It doesn't quite justify an answer to the overriding question some might have though: Why?
 Why remake "West Side Story"?
 If Hamilton creator Lin-Manuel Miranda is capable of doing anything wrong, he's yet to prove it.
 His directorial debut, "tick, tick...BOOM!" is a gloriously energetic ode to the theater, and one of its greatest creative minds, Jonathan Larson, the one-of-a-kind talent who gave us "Rent."